openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Issuer identification and key resolution to validate an issued Credential {#issuer-key-resolution}

-This profile mandates the support for x.509 certificates key resolution to validate the issuer signature of an SD-JWT VC.
+This profile mandates the support for X.509 certificate-based key resolution to validate the issuer signature of an SD-JWT VC.
 This MUST be supported by all entities (Issuer, Wallet, Verifier).
-The SD-JWT VC MUST contain the issuer's certificate along with a trust chain in the `x5c` JOSE header parameter as described in section 3.5 of [@!I-D.ietf-oauth-sd-jwt-vc].
+The SD-JWT VC MUST contain the credential issuer's certificate along with a trust chain in the `x5c` JOSE header parameter as described in section 3.5 of [@!I-D.ietf-oauth-sd-jwt-vc].

 ### Cryptographic Holder Binding between VC and VP